Code-Institute-Submissions/krisztina-szabo-personal-portfolio/README.md

 ## Acknowledgements
 - The bootstrap codes are from the official website of the [Bootstrap](https://getbootstrap.com/).
-- I've set the responsive breakpoint using [this](https://gist.github.com/EmranAhmed/8044351) template.
+- I  set the responsive breakpoint using [this](https://gist.github.com/EmranAhmed/8044351) template.
-- I've couldn't understand how to Bootstrap without [this video](https://www.youtube.com/watch?v=zDpCejbl1sU&amp;feature=youtu.be).
+- I couldn't have understood how to Bootstrap without [this video](https://www.youtube.com/watch?v=zDpCejbl1sU&amp;feature=youtu.be).
-- I've learned how to center a form from [this article](https://stackoverflow.com/questions/20853066/how-to-center-form-in-bootstrap-3).
+- I learned how to center a form from [this article](https://stackoverflow.com/questions/20853066/how-to-center-form-in-bootstrap-3).
 - To write this README I used this [template](https://github.com/Code-Institute-Solutions/readme-template) and this [cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
-- I've learned a lot just browsing other sites using devtool, and reading the Slack.
+- I learned a lot just browsing other sites using devtool, and reading the Slack.
 Thank you for the help to my mentor, the tutors and the Slack community.